surajsharma14/web3-learning-notes-resources/blockchain-fundamentals/ Blockchain Architecture /Blockchain Architecture Overview.md

 # Blockchain Architecture

-Blockchain architecture explains how blockchains actually work under the hood—how data is stored, how networks stay secure, and how thousands of computers agree on the same truth without a central authority.
+If you’re new to Web3, blockchain architecture simply means: how a blockchain works internally, how data is stored, how decisions are made and how the system stays secure without anyone being in charge.

-This is the technical foundation behind Web3.
+This part can feel heavy at first and that’s normal.

  ## **Why Blockchain Architecture Matters**